 This higher tier covers Higher Tier: Centre of Mass within Moments & Levers for GCSE Physics.
 Revise Moments & Levers in Forces for GCSE Physics with 13 exam-style questions and 10 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 11 of 14 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position